 Thomas collected many visual aids such as instruments of torture used on slaves: thumb screws, leg irons, muzzles and flogging whips; visual evidence to use in his anti-slavery lectures to awaken the conscience of the people.
 This led to the boycotting of certain goods produced on the plantations.
 As the awful truth of the slave trade came home to the people, very many people from all over the country signed petitions and as public opinion changed and pressure on parliament increased, after many failed attempts to abolish the Transatlantic Slave Trade, on 1st May 1807 the trading of slaves was abolished in Britain.
 The United States also passed a law banning the trade in March 1807.

 Inspired by the dedication and effectiveness of Thomas Clarkson, in his use of visual images to change public opinion, we named our annual training event in honour of this great man.

 Book a Course

-Our new online training courses will launch in the Autumn 2019 term and are designed to help you to engage with different areas of pro-life activism.
+Our new online training courses will launch in Spring 2020 and are designed to help you to engage with different areas of pro-life activism.

 Equipped to Educate